-Although the bulk of foreign visitors to Cyprus arrive on a package tour, you can also find competitive deals by arranging your own flights and accommodation.
-The republic has two international airports (Larnaka and Pafos), and there are frequent direct flights to both from London, Manchester and numerous regional airports in the UK.
+Although the bulk of foreign visitors to Cyprus arrive on package tours, you can find competitive deals by arranging your own flights and accommodation.
+The republic has two international airports (Larnaka and Pafos), and there are frequent direct flights to both these airports from London, Manchester and numerous regional airports in the UK.
 Other major hubs for Cyprus include Athens, Amsterdam and Brussels.
-Turkish-occupied north Cyprus (the “TRNC”) has one international airport at Ercan to which there are no direct flights other than from Turkey.
+Turkish-occupied north Cyprus (the “TRNC”) has one international airport at Ercan to which there are no direct flights other than through Turkey.
 A ferry service also links Turkey with north Cyprus.

 Since Cyprus is a smallish island, and has an excellent motorway system joining all the main towns and holiday areas, price can be as much of a factor as transfer times in choosing your airport.
 However, Larnaka is the biggest and busiest, and therefore offers the widest choice of flights and arrival times and links with the rest of the island.

 There are no direct flights to Cyprus from the US, Canada, South Africa, Australia or New Zealand, so journeys involve at least one change of plane, often in London, Athens or Dubai.